Bromley Local Offer information inclusion criteria

 Organisations that have a specific offer for children and young people living in Bromley with special educational needs and disabilities aged 0-25 children and their families.
 In addition they must have a clear link with professional body (if appropriate) and/or be registered and approved by a recognised regulatory body

-If you would like to have your organisation or service considered for inclusion in the Bromley Local Offer area please contact the Local Offer development officer at firstname.lastname@example.org
+If you would like to have your service considered for inclusion in the Bromley Local Offer area please contact the Local Offer development officer at firstname.lastname@example.org

 Local organisations and advice services